 Orientation is the start of the academic year and part of the curricular requirements, i.e. attendance is mandatory.

 Orientation information will be sent to all new students the week of July.
 Information will include:

-- Preliminary Orientation Schedule: Day or Evening
+- Preliminary Orientation Schedule: Day

 - Memorandum from Associate Dean Paula Kutansky-Brown

 - Honor Code and Acknowledgement Form